Visiting Kefalonia, essential information

 © Virginie W.

-• If you’re coming from Athens, you’ll first need to drive to the ports of Patras (2h30 drive) or Kyllini (3H30 from Athens), in the far west of the Peloponnese.
+• If you’re coming from Athens, you’ll first need to drive to the ports of Patras (2h30 drive) or Kyllini (3h30 from Athens), in the west of the Peloponnese.
 These 2 ports are also accessible by bus from the Kifisos bus station near Athens.
-From here, a Levante Ferries ferry (car accepted) will take you to Kefalonia.
+From here, a ferry from Levante Ferries (car accepted) will take you to Kefalonia.
 Allow 3h30 from Patras to Sami and 1h30 from Kyllini to Poros on Kefalonia.

 For more information on timetables and fares, please visit the Ferry Hopper website.
-Very practical for buying tickets online, it also has the advantage of being in French.
-And there’s no need to fill in first names, surnames, family birthdates and license plates to get a price!
+Very practical for buying tickets online.
+It also has the advantage that there’s no need to fill in first names, surnames, family birthdates and license plates to get a price!

 Kefalonia can also be reached from other Ionian islands such as Zakynthos, Ithaca, Lefkada, Corfu and Paxos.

-You will find some connections on the website Hopper ferry.
-Others are operated by Ionio Pelagos, such as certain routes from Zakynthos, Ithaca or Lefkada.
-In this case, you can consult the information (prices and timetables) on the Ionio Pelagos website.
+You will find some connections on the Ferry Hopper website.
+Others are operated by Ionion Pelagos, such as certain routes from Zakynthos, Ithaca or Lefkada.
+In this case, you can consult the information (prices and timetables) on the Ionion Pelagos website.
 But to buy tickets, you’ll have to go to the agency on the port, as the tickets are in paper format and handwritten.
 For your information, in the middle of August, I had no trouble buying the tickets I wanted, just 4 days before departure.

 Getting around the island